 - Take a complete medical history

-- Have the patient complete speech and writing tests
+- Have the person complete speech and writing tests

-- Interview those close with the patient to learn about behaviors
+- Interview those close with the person to learn about behaviors

-- Use magnetic resonance imaging (MRI), computed tomography (CT), or positron emission tomography (PET) scans to examine the patient’s brain tissue.
+- Use magnetic resonance imaging (MRI), computed tomography (CT), or positron emission tomography (PET) scans to examine the person’s brain tissue.

 There is no definitive test for Pick’s disease, which often leads to the physician testing for other disorders with similar symptoms in order to rule them out.
-The doctor finally provides the patient and their family with a clinical diagnosis of Pick’s disease, keeping in mind that the only definitive diagnosis of Pick’s disease comes when the patient dies and the brain tissue can be examined in an autopsy.
+The doctor finally provides the person and his or her family with a clinical diagnosis of Pick’s disease, keeping in mind that the only definitive diagnosis of Pick’s disease comes when the person dies and the brain tissue can be examined in an autopsy.

 There are similarly no known treatments that specifically slow the progression of Pick’s disease, and all that the doctor can do is prescribe treatments to help ease some of the symptoms.
 The first thing that must be done is to set a goal with the family about which symptoms they would like to treat.